TobleMiner/shoreline/README.md

 ## Frontend options

 When specifying a frontend frontend-specific options may be passed to the frontend.
-For example then VNC frontend can be configured to use a nonstandard port:
+For example the VNC frontend can be configured to use a nonstandard port:

 `shoreline -f vnc,port=2342`